-The data also shows there are other risk factors which can put you at an increased risk of poorer outcomes if you catch coronavirus – including weight and if you have a history of high blood sugar levels.
+The data also shows there are other risk factors which can put you at an increased risk of poorer outcomes if you catch coronavirus – including weight and if you have a history of high blood sugar levels and complications.

-We’re not sure why this increases the risk, but it may be that people with higher blood sugar levels are more likely to have some underlying complications.
+We’re not sure why this increases the risk, but it may be that people with higher blood sugar levels have higher levels of inflammation inside their body, which affects how our immune system reacts to coronavirus.
+Diabetes complications can damage blood vessels, and this could potentially make it easier for coronavirus to travel around and affect the body.
 And obesity can increase your risk of developing infections and makes it harder for your body to fight them.

 This means it’s really important that you continue to manage your condition carefully, and keep your blood sugar levels within your target range as much as possible.

 We know that managing what you eat and how much you exercise can be difficult when you have diabetes, but now it is more important to do what you can to keep yourself safe.
 And managing weight isn’t simple for everyone, but we have lots of advice and support to help you.

 Although this new data has provided us with a lot more detail about the potential risks of coronavirus infection for people with diabetes, it is important to recognise that the risk of death from coronavirus remains very low for people with and without diabetes, and that it will continue to decrease as the number of cases fall.

 As always, we’ll continue to review the emerging evidence and data that is published to ensure we’re sharing the most up to date information with you.